- A full English version

 - Non-textual data types in your contribution

-- Issues of language
+- English language issue

 - Submission of contributions

 - Copyright policy and responsibilities of authors

 Please also check the focal themes of EURODL identified by the Editorial Board.

 EURODL is an electronic, multi-media journal on distance and e-learning distributed on the Internet.
 It publishes the accounts of research, development and teaching for Europe in its most inclusive definition, exploring the potential of electronic publishing.
 EURODL presents scholarly work and solid information about open, distance and e-learning, education through telematics, multimedia, online learning and co-operation.

 - Full research papers, adding considerably to the field of published literature, for the "Refereed section"

 - Contributions that may be project reports, work in progress, non-English submissions, for the "Brief items", non-refereed section

 - Reviews: inputs about recently read, relevant books in the field for the "Review section".